zy2d/cursor-auto-free/README.EN.md

 ## Configuration Instructions
 - Use a Cloudflare domain email.
 Search for instructions if needed.
-- **(Very Important)** Use temp-mail.plus email.
+- **(Very Important)** Use tempmail.plus email.
 Search for instructions if needed.
-- Forward Cloudflare emails to temp-mail.plus.
+- Forward Cloudflare emails to tempmail.plus.
 - Download the `.env.example` file to the program's root directory and rename it to `.env`.

 ### Example `.env` file: